Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/templates.md

-One of the most important aspects of the Nessa type system are **templates**.
+One of the most important aspects of the Ryna type system are **templates**.
 These allow you to pass types as parameters in order to create other types.
 This is mainly used in function and class definitions to prevent code repetition.
 In this section, we will only explain the basic syntax and semantics of templates.